Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 But keep in mind, the task and data are specific to a particular project, and even to my specific account within it, so they may not be very meaningful to an outside reader.

-/// desired | The complete test code
+/// details | The complete test code
 ```
 --8<-- "./optimizations.py"
 ```